Beechcreech/BusTracking/README.md

 # Real Time Bus Tracker
 ## Project Description
-In this project for class we used our knowledge of the DOM and working with arrays and functions to complete this.
-When the code is run a pac-man character moves accross the screen, then turns once its reached the end of the screen, this loops continously.
+In this project for class we used our knowledge of working with api's and json to get real time information on the locations of buses in the Boston area.
+We took that information which is given to us in json format.
+We took the data and superimposed it over a google map html object.

 ## How to Run
 You can run this by either cloning the repository, or downloading a copy of the entire repository.